endurantgames/cosmiclegends/src/classes/kid.md

 Wild Strength

-:   You are as hard to take down as the mightiest of beasts.
+:   You are as hard to take down as the hardiest of beasts.
 Increase your
     maximum Health by 5.

 Youthful Relatability